jscarle/LightResults/README.md

 var notFoundResult = Result.Fail(notFoundError);
 ```

-Then the result can be checked against that particular error type.
+Then the result can be checked against that error type.

 ```csharp
 if (result.IsFailed && result.HasError<NotFound>())